Molkobain/itop-fontawesome5-pack/README.md

 ### Compatibility
 Compatible with iTop 2.4+

+*Note: Partial compatibility with iTop 2.3, only the admin console.*

 ### Installation
 * Unzip the extension
 * Copy the ``dist/molkobain-fontawesome5-pack`` folder under ``<PATH_TO_ITOP>/extensions`` folder of your iTop